All Articles & Blog Posts

 Financial Considerations

-Finances are crucial when it comes to looking for jobs, and resigning before having a new job can lead to financial stress.
+Finances are crucial when it comes to job searching, and resigning before securing a new job can lead to financial stress.
 Consider several factors before making a decision:

 • Loss of Income: If you leave your current job before securing a new one, you need to be prepared for a period wherein you won’t generate income.
 This is a critical aspect to consider because the time it takes to land a new job can be unpredictable.
 It could take weeks or even months, which may put a major dent in your savings or leave you unable to pay all your bills.
 So, it’s crucial to have a solid financial cushion in place if you choose to resign before you have a new job lined up.